 Michael filed an action in Richland County, South Carolina on behalf of a corporate property management company for ejectment of a restaurant tenant and distraint based on its failure to pay past due rent, common area maintenance charges, taxes, insurance, and late fees.
 Michael prosecuted the application and affidavit for ejectment, had the tenant removed from the property, foreclosed the landlord’s lien on the tenant’s property in the premises, and had the restaurant property sold at auction by the sheriff.

 Michael represented a property management group and its affiliates and collected $533,000 in past due rent and related charges from 24 delinquent tenants and evicted the non-paying tenants over a period of 16 months.
-Michael also continues to handle lease preparation and negotiation, collection of rent, and eviction of delinquent tenants for the client.

 In the United States Bankruptcy Court for the Middle District of Georgia in a Chapter 11 bankruptcy case, which included litigation over the debtor’s motion for use of cash collateral for the continued operation of the debtor’s apartment complex, Michael represented a lender.
 The debtor in this case owed the bank over $2 million, which was secured by real property and an assignment of leases, rents and income.
 The debtor and the bank were able to agree to a consent order that provided the debtor’s use of funds obtained from the rental property was restricted to the limited purpose of the operation of the rental property.
 Later in the case, Michael’s client assigned its rights to the debt and the property was sold.
 In Re: Treadwell Family Partners, L.P., United States Bankruptcy Court for the Middle District of Georgia, Case No.: 12-50890-JPS.